The Rambling Epicure Voices

 Simon de Swaan is Food and Beverage Director at the Four Seasons hotel in New York City.
 He studied at the Culinary Institute of America and has an incredible collection of antique cookbooks and books about food and eating, from which he often posts interesting and unusual quotes.
 In his column Simon Says, he gives us daily food quotes from his tomes.

 Jean-Philippe de Tonnac is an essayist, editor and journalist.
 He directed the special editions of the Nouvel Observateur for almost ten years and and has published twenty books.
-As preparation for publication of his Universal Dictionary of Bread (Dictionnaire universel du pain, Bouquins Laffont, 2010), he obtained a baker’s certificate (CAP) at the Ecole de Boulangerie et Pâtisserie de Paris in 2007, traveled worldwide to countries where bread held a particular cultural significance.
+As preparation for publication of his Universal Dictionary of Bread (Dictionnaire universel du pain, Bouquins Laffont, 2010), he obtained a baker’s certificate (CAP) at the Ecole de Boulangerie et Pâtisserie de Paris in 2007, and traveled worldwide to countries where bread held a particular cultural significance.

 Carli Ratcliff is a freelance food writer based in Sydney, Australia.
 Carli’s writing appears in newspapers, magazines, food guides and online.
 Her work can be found regularly in The Sydney Morning Herald, The Australian Financial Review and online at SBS Food.
 In 2010, Carli was named “Best New Writer” at The Australian Food Media Awards.